nikhilweee/nikipedia/concepts/concepts.typ

 === Regularization

 Regularization is the practise of adding additional error terms in the loss.
 Popular choices are L1 regularization, which adds an additional penalty $|bw|$ to the loss term.
 Another choice is the L2 regularization, which adds a square term $|bw|^2$ to the loss.
 Here $bw$ represents the weights of the network.
 Essentially we are trying to prevent any one of these weights from blowing up.

 Often times, fitting a model to a dataset is an ill posed problem.
 This means that there may be more than one solutions to the problem, perhaps due to the number of parameters of the model being more than the number of data points available.
 In these cases, regularization can be seen as a way to introduce additional constraints in order to get the desired solution.

+=== Likelihood

+The likelihood is the probability of the observed data as a function of the model parameters.

+$ cL(theta) = p(x; theta) $

+The difference between likelihood and probability is subtle.
+When the model parameters $theta$ are fixed, this notation represents the density function whereas when the data $x$ is fixed, this represents the likelihood.
+In other words, given a known model $theta$, the probability of observing some unknown data $x$ is the density whereas the probability of observing known data $x$ when we are still searching for the model parameters $theta$ is the likelihood.

+=== Maximum Likelihood Estination

 === Bayes' Rule